ndaidong/py-data-transfer/README.md

 In each of folder, we have 2 files `server.py` and `client.py`.
 `server.py` and `client.py` should be ran at the different machines.
-However, running them on the same machine is also good to start.
+However, running them on the same machine is good to start too.

-With each of method, we please run `server.py` first, for example in a terminal tab:
+With each of method, please run `server.py` first, for example in a terminal tab:

 ```bash
 cd /path/to/py-data-transfer